HOW TO KEEP LOOSE TEETH FROM FALLING OUT

 1 shows that switching to an electric toothbrush can help maintain your gum health by slowing down the rate of development of gum disease.*

-Electric toothbrushes can help keep harmful bacteria out and strong teeth in by promoting a healthier gum line.
+Electric toothbrushes can help keep harmful bacteria out and strong teeth in by promoting a healthier gum line and by also preventing bad breath.

 1Pitchika V, Pink C, Völzke H, Welk A, Kocher T, Holtfreter B. Long-term impact of powered toothbrush on oral health: 11-year cohort study.